confidential-containers/confidential-containers/quickstart.md

 You can enable Confidential Containers in an existing Kubernetes cluster using the Confidential Containers Operator.
-When installation is finished, your cluster will have new runtime classes for different hardware platforms, including a generic runtime for testing CoCo without confidential hardware support, a runtime using a remote hypervisor that allows for cloud integration, a runtime for process-based isolation using SGX, as well as runtimes for TDX and SEV.
+When installation is finished, your cluster will have new runtime classes for different hardware platforms, including a generic runtime for testing CoCo without confidential hardware support, a runtime using a remote hypervisor that allows for cloud integration, a runtime for process-based isolation using SGX, as well as runtimes for TDX and SNP.

 ## Prerequisites